OutSystems/docs-product/src/building-apps/data/operations/fetch-display.md

 This document guides you through two steps:

 1. Getting data.
 You first need to load some data from your database.
 The example uses Entities from OutSystems sample data, but you can use your Entities as well.
 1. Showing data.
 Once your app has data, you can show all records or just some.
 The example uses the List widget, but you can add a Table or some other widget.

 ## Fetch data from a database

 Here is how you can fetch data in your app by using an Aggregate.
 Aggregates are a handy way to get data, and they don't require knowledge of databases.
 As this is a simple app, you can reference the data directly from the main module.

+<iframe src="https://vimeo.com/942168038" width="750" height="422" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">Tutorial demonstrating the process of retrieving data from a database.</iframe>

 <div class="info" markdown="1">